juakali-networks/rdisc/README.md

 # Example

-Linux PC 1 and Linux PC 2 all on the same LAN
+Linux PC 1 and Linux PC 2 are both on the same LAN

 On Linux PC 1. run
 <pre>sudo ./rdisc -s</pre>